linode/docs/docs/networking/dns/how-to-set-up-cloudflare-with-linode/index.md

   - '[DNS Records: An Introduction](https://linode.com/docs/networking/dns/dns-records-an-introduction/)'
 ---

-[Cloudflare.com](https://www.cloudflare.com) is a business which provides a *content delivery network* (*CDN*) for their customers' websites, APIs, and other applications hosted on the web.
+[Cloudflare](https://www.cloudflare.com) provides a *content delivery network* (*CDN*) for websites, APIs, and other applications hosted on the web.
 The Linode platform is compatible with Cloudflare, so if you run a web application on a Linode, you can enroll it in Cloudflare's CDN.
 Using the Cloudflare network can speed up your application's response time and protect your Linode from denial-of-service attacks.

 ## How Cloudflare Works